 Triggers worth investigating with autoimmune disease

 ♦ Most autoimmune diseases are known to begin or worsen with certain triggers such as viral infections like Epstein-Barr, CMV and hepatitis.
-Other influences affecting the immune system and autoimmune diseases include mycotoxins, MTHFR genetic defect, toxic overload and detoxification insufficiency, aging, hormone imbalances, pregnancy, adrenal dysfunction and chronic accumulative stress whether it be emotional, psychological, physical, electromagnetic, mental, spiritual and environmental.
+Other influences affecting the immune system and autoimmune diseases include mycotoxins, MTHFR genetic defect, toxic overload and detoxification insufficiency, aging, hormone imbalances, pregnancy, adrenal dysfunction and chronic accumulative stress that includes emotional, psychological, physical, electromagnetic, mental, spiritual and environmental stressors.

-There is a definite relationship between ongoing stressful life events before the onset of an autoimmune disease.
+There is a definite relationship between emotional wounds, trauma, toxic relationships and adverse childhood events before the onset of an autoimmune disease.

 Stress directly affects immune function via neuroendocrine and sympathetic pathways.
 Consistent activation of those systems cause wear and tear, and breakdown on the body.